 How will I know the decision of the hearing officer?

 The hearing officer must make a decision within 15 calendar days after the hearing has ended.
 If written arguments were submitted, this means 15 days after they received them.
 The decision will be based on the evidence presented at the hearing.

 If the school loses the hearing, it must comply with the decision within 45 calendar days or file a Court appeal.

-If you win the due process hearing, the school can be ordered to pay your reasonable attorney's fees (if you were represented by a lawyer).
-The fees are limited to the lawyer's preparation for and representation at the hearing.
-It will not cover your lawyer's attendance at an IEP Team meeting unless the meeting was ordered by a Court or the DOE.
-It will not pay for your lawyer's attendance at a "resolution session."
+If you win the due process hearing, the school may be ordered to pay your reasonable attorney's fees (if you were represented by a lawyer).
 Attorney's fees will not be ordered if:

 The school can ask for a hearing officer to order you to pay its attorney's fees ONLY IF you made the hearing request for an improper purpose (harassment, unnecessary delay, to increase cost of litigation).

 Can this timeline be shorter if my child is currently out of school?

 A hearing be on a shorter timeline, expedited, but only if a child has been disciplined by and removed from the school.
 The hearing is the same as a due process hearing, except the timelines are slightly shorter.

 Instead of 30 calendar days to resolve the problem, the school has .